FlashDrag/cyclebay/README.md

 #### Epic: Newsletters
 - As a Shopper, I want to be able to subscribe to a Newsletter so that I can receive any discounts or special offers available.
 - As a Shopper, I want to be able to unsubscribe from the newsletter so that I can stop receiving emails from the store.
+- As a Store Owner, I want to be able to send a newsletter to subscribers, so that I can inform them about special offers or discounts.
+- As a Store Owner, I need a Facebook page, so that I can promote my store on social media.
 #### Epic: Store Management
 - As a Store Owner, I want to be able to add a product to the store, so that I can sell it to customers.
 - As a Store Owner, I want to be able to edit/update a product, so that I can change the price, description, image or any other attribute of the product.
-- As a Store Owner, I want to be able to add a product category, so that I can group products into categories.
 - As a Store Owner, I want to be able to delete a product, so that I can remove it from the store.
+- As a Store Owner, I want to be able to add a product category, so that users can group products into categories.
 - As a Store Owner, I want to be able to delete a product category, so that I can remove it from the store.
+- As a Store Owner, I want to be able to add a product brand, so that users can group products into brands.
-- As a Store Owner, I want to be able to send a newsletter to subscribers, so that I can inform them about special offers or discounts.
+- As a Store Owner, I want to be able to delete a product brand, so that I can remove it from the store.
+- As a Store Owner, I want to be able to add a product color, so that users can group products into colors.
-- As a Store Owner, I need a Facebook page, so that I can promote my store on social media.
+- As a Store Owner, I want to be able to delete a product color, so that I can remove it from the store.

 [Back to top](#table-of-contents)